You should learn basic scientific method vocabulary (and how the scientific method works) even if you are not a

 to vary is to be slightly (a little bit) different:

-Ex: "The results of the second bean-planting experiment varied from those of the first because hotter temperatures caused the second group of beans to grow faster."
+Ex: "The results of the second bean-planting experiment varied from those of the first.
+Hotter temperatures caused the second group of beans to grow faster."

 various (adjective)- several or different

-Ex: The lab is working on a number of projects at once.
-Two are nearly finished, and the rest are going through various stages of planning and testing.
+Ex: The lab is working on several projects at once.
+Two are almost finished.
+The rest are going through various stages of planning and testing.

 version- a different form or variety of something, like a different edition of a book

 Ex: the latest version of the TOEFL exam

 One way scientists learn more about nature is by conducting experiments.
-They make a hypothesis-- an explanation of what they think will happen when they make a certain change in things.
+They make a hypothesis.
+(That's an explanation of what they think will happen when they make a certain change.)

 Then they make that change-- in one variable at a time-- to see what will happen.
-They evaluate the results of their experiment to see if the evidence they find supports the hypothesis .
-As they learn more, they make new hypotheses to find clearer and better explanations of what happens.
+They evaluate the results of their experiment.
+Does the evidence they found support the hypothesis?
+As they learn more, they make new hypotheses.
+They find clearer and better explanations of what has happened.

 Various versions of the scientific method list four to seven+ steps.
 Numbering the steps a certain way is not important.
-Instead, make sure the process considers all the evidence and produces results that answer the original question or solve the problem.
+Instead, ask if the process considered all the evidence.
+Did it produce results that answered the original question or solved the problem?

-1. Identify a problem that you want to solve or ask a question about something that doesn’t make sense or that you want to understand better.
+1. Identify a problem that you want to solve.
+(You could also ask a question about something that doesn’t make sense or that you want to understand better.)

 2. Do some research to find out what other people have already tried and learned.

 3. Make a hypothesis-- a guess about how to explain what you have noticed and to answer your question.

 4. Design experiments to test your hypothesis and determine if it is true.
-Be sure to think about all the various things that could affect your results, and change only one variable at a time.
-(You want to know what is causing the outcome you get, and that your results are not accidental, or caused by some condition you have not thought about.)
+Be sure to think about all the things that could affect your results, and change only one variable at a time.
+(You want to know what is causing the outcome you get.
+You also want to be sure your results are not accidental or caused by some condition you had not considered.)